Deividy/deividy.github.io/Design-Principles.md

 - No variable should hold a reference to a concrete class.
 - No class should derive from a concrete class.
 - No method should override an implemented method of any of its based classes.

+---

+### Least Knowledge (Law of Demeter)
+**Talk only to your immediate friends.**

+Only invoke methods that belongs to:
+- The object itself
+- Objects passed in as a parameter to the method
+- Any object the method creates or instantiates
+- Any components of the object